Government Policies and Regulations Influencing the Real Estate Market in Nigeria 2024

 7. Urban and Regional Planning Laws

 Urban and regional planning laws govern the development and use of land in urban areas.
 These laws aim to ensure orderly development and prevent urban sprawl.
 In 2024, the government is focusing on updating and enforcing these laws to address the challenges of rapid urbanization, such as inadequate infrastructure and housing shortages.
-The laws also promote sustainable development practices and the creation of green spaces.

 8. Anti-Money Laundering Regulations